anonymone/Neural-Architecture-Search/README.md

 ## Introduction
-NAS can be seen as subfield of [AutoML](https://www.ml4aad.org/automl/) and has signicant overlap with hyper-parameter optimization and meta-learning.
+Neural Architecture Search can be seen as subfield of [AutoML](https://www.ml4aad.org/automl/) and has signicant overlap with hyper-parameter optimization and meta-learning.
 In NAS, We can divide it into EA(GA) + NAS, RL + NAS(and so on...I am going to summarize them).

 ## Reviews
 * 09.08, 2018 [Neural Architecture Search: A Survey](https://arxiv.org/abs/1808.05377)
-This is the latest review of NAS.

 ## Papers
 This block is collated by Jingwen Pan(潘婧文).
 Thanks for her contributions! :cake: